kwesi-mb/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la - listing all the hidden contents in a long format ls -lna - list all hidden files and user IDs numerically in a long format mkdir - creates a directory
+ls -la - listing all the hidden contents in a long format ls -lna - list all hidden files and user IDs numerically in a long format mkdir - creates a directory mv - moving a file rm - deleting a file